 Well, this seems like utopia?
 True, it didn’t all happen on just one Saturday, but in late summer.
 In our opinion, it’s a sign that this city isn’t “doomed”.

 Yet, the figures in the vetrina of Farmacia Morelli on Campo San Bartolomeo inexorably show the number of residents in Venice shrinking, falling below the fatidica soglia of 50,000 in early 2022, if trends continue.

-But if you look more closely, you can make out the effect of 15 months of pandemic and solitude: Some businesses, hotels, and restaurants closed or changed ownership.
+If you look more closely, you can make out the effect of 15 months of pandemic and solitude: Some businesses, hotels, and restaurants closed or changed ownership.
 Venice was under a very strict lockdown from early March to mid-May 2020, then opening carefully in summer 2020, and closing again in early fall 2020.
 Several lockdowns ensued and until mid-May 2021, the city was a zona rossa, a red zone under complete lockdown.
-Now in June 2021, Venice has become a “relatively safe white zone” called zona bianca.
+In early autumn 2021, Venice has become a “relatively safe white zone” called zona bianca.

 Long-term solutions to tackling mass tourism and safeguarding the Lagoon (who – how – when) are being discussed, openly, and more so behind the scenes.
 Especially, the citizen associations are making themselves heard.